kharyam/networth-dashboard/docs/ISSUES.md

 # Future
 Multi user support.
 Create a demo user with realistc fake data (Insert realistic fake data for a user into the DB tables as part of initialization)
+- These tables are currently empty - are there any plans for these or should they be deleted? manual_entries manual_entries_id_seq manual_entry_log manual_entry_log_id_seq